garykac/woven/docs/spell-list.md

 ```
 Element: Earth

-Category: Defend Mage, Defend Tendril
+Category: Defend Tendril

 When cast: Place a CHARGE on this spell.

-While charged: Defend 1.

-You may sacrifice this CHARGE to prevent one of your TENDRILs from being removed or consumed.
+Sacrifice: You may sacrifice this CHARGE to prevent one of your TENDRILs from being removed or consumed.

 ### Traceback
 ```